iZhenius/KnowledgeNotes/README.md

 - #### Implementing the Callable Interface

-  To create the thread, a Runnable is required.
-To obtain the result, a Future is required.
+  To create the thread, a `Runnable` is required.
+To obtain the result, a `Future` is required.

-  The Java library has the concrete type FutureTask, which implements Runnable and Future, combining both functionality conveniently.
-A FutureTask can be created by providing its constructor with a Callable.
-Then the FutureTask object is provided to the constructor of Thread to create the Thread object.
-Thus, **indirectly**, the thread is created with a Callable.
+  The Java library has the concrete type `FutureTask`, which implements `Runnable` and `Future`, combining both functionality conveniently.
+A `FutureTask` can be created by providing its constructor with a `Callable`.
+Then the `FutureTask` object is provided to the constructor of `Thread` to create the `Thread` object.
+Thus, **indirectly** , the thread is created with a
+  `Callable`.
 For further emphasis, note that **there is no way to create the thread directly with a Callable**.

     ```java
     public class CallableExample implements Callable {